 Governance Cycle

-In addition to the Verification Checks and the Business Rules described above a representation cycle will be provided to existing Market Participants to identify any impacts.
+In addition to the Verification Checks and the Business Rules described above, a representation cycle will be provided to existing Market Participants to identify any impacts.
 The Verification Checks and Business Rules are expected to be maintained such that matters identified within the representation cycle are infrequent.

 The CDSP shall issue on an annual basis the MDD Release Schedule that shall include the deadline for MP Id Applications by Market Participants to the CDSP, publication date by the CDSP to solicit representations from existing Market Participants, the publication date of the release content and the effective date of each release.

-The DSC Contract Management Committee shall be responsible for approval of the release content, although this may be delegated to a Sub Committee.
+The DSC CoMC shall be responsible for approval of the release content, although this may be delegated to a Sub Committee.
 Following approval the CDSP shall publish the next MDD Market Participant Release Content.
 Any Market Participant may attend the agenda item that considers the approval of the release content to the Market Participant Identity List.

-All Market Participant will be invited to make representations.
+All Market Participants will be invited to make representations.
 Market Participants must provide and maintain contact details from which the CDSP will seek representations.
+For DSC parties this will be through the DSC Contract Manager.
 Where representations are made by Market Participants the CDSP shall assess whether the comments require an amendment to the MP Id Application, and agree with the originator of the MP Id Application any changes.
 The Proposer may decline to make any changes to their Application.
 Any representations received in line with the timetable, along with any changes will be published with the meeting papers for the DSC Contract Management Committee or relevant Sub Group.

 The representations are expected to be limited since the Verification Checks and Business Rules are expected to provide a robust framework against which the CDSP shall assess MP Id Applications reducing the need for existing Market Participants to intervene.

-Challenge Outcome - If a party wishes to challenge the outcome of an MP Id Application this should be done at the DSC Contract Management Committee or relevant Sub Group.
+Challenge Outcome - If a party wishes to challenge the outcome of an MP Id Application this should be done at the DSC Contract Management Committee or relevant sub committee.
 The DSC Contract Management Committee can instruct the CDSP to reassess an application or MP Id Application.

 Publication - The next MDD Release Content shall be published on the CDSP Website, or another means agreed by the DSC Contract Management Committee, distinct from the live MP Id List in accordance with the published timetable.

-5.8 Any Appeals should be made to the Authority within 10 working days.
+5.8 Any Appeals should be made in writing to the CDSP within 6 calendar days.
 Appeals can be made by a Market Participant or the Proposer following the DSC Contract Management Committee or relevant Sub Group, but prior to the date that the CDSP is obliged to publish the next release.
 Where such an Appeal is made the Market Participant must notify the CDSP, and until such time as the Appeal outcome is known the MP Id Application shall not be implemented – i.e. the Market Participant Identity shall not be added to the list, or the amendment made.

 Definitions